Latest News: Self Employed Income Support Scheme

 Coronavirus Job Retention scheme

-All UK employers can apply to HMRC for support to help pay employees that would otherwise have been laid off during this crisis.
+All UK employers who had a payroll and PAYE scheme in place on 28th February will receive support to help pay employees that would otherwise have been laid off during this crisis.
 They will remain employed and classed as a “furloughed worker”.
-As an employer you can apply for a grant of up to 80% of their wage up to a cap of £2,500 per month, minimum 3 months.
-You could choose to fund the differences between this payment and the salary, but you do not have to.
-More details will be released in the next few days.
+As an employer you can claim a grant of up to 80% of their wage up to a cap of £2,500 per month.
+You could choose to fund the differences between this payment and the salary but you do not have to.

-- If an employee is sick of self-isolating they should get SSP, and can be furloughed after the period of SSP has ended.
+- If an employee is sick or self-isolating they should get SSP, and can be furloughed after the period of SSP has ended.

 - Employees who are shielding in line with public health guidance, such as pregnant employees, or those with serious underlying health conditions, can be placed on furlough.